The Alienation Objection

 Richard Yetter Chappell argues that utilitarians can accept many personal reasons (to help particular individuals) at face value, in theory as well as in practice, and thus avoid both alienation and moral schizophrenia.7 The key idea here is that overall well-being only matters because each particular individual matters.8 So while utilitarians may speak, in abbreviated fashion, of wanting to promote overall well-being, this is just a way of summarizing a vast array of specific desires for the well-being of each particular individual.
 And while we have most reason to do what will best promote overall well-being, the particular reasons we have for so acting will instead stem from the particular individuals whose interests are thereby protected or advanced.

 We may thus secure the desired result that the correct moral reason to visit your friend in the hospital is that doing so would cheer him up.
-If some alternative action would better promote overall well-being, then that means that you would have stronger moral reasons to help those other individuals instead.
+If some alternative action would better promote overall well-being, then you would have stronger moral reasons to help those other individuals instead.
 But in either case, you may be properly motivated by direct concern for the affected individuals, rather than being driven by anything so abstract as the “general good”.

 If successful, this solution promises to cut off the alienation objection at its root.
 According to this diagnosis, the alienation objection stems from a common misconception: the idea that utilitarianism must be fundamentally impersonal in its justifications—concerned with abstractions (like aggregate well-being) rather than concrete individuals.
 If concern for the overall good is instead built up out of concern for each individual, and these individuals have direct and foundational moral importance, then there is nothing in the theory that should lead us towards alienating ourselves from them.
 Direct concern for others is precisely what is rational and morally warranted, on this view of utilitarianism.
 We need only resort to impersonal moral motivations when our psychological capacities for direct concern run out, and we cannot give to billions of strangers the kind of personalized concern that—according to this interpretation of utilitarianism—they truly warrant.

 One might object that we care far more about those we know than we do about distant strangers.
 Does it follow that our level of direct concern is excessive?
-Assuming that greater impartiality is what is truly warranted, it’s an interesting question whether we should “level down” by caring less about those we know, or “level up” by caring more about strangers.
+Assuming that greater impartiality is truly warranted, it’s an interesting question whether we should “level down” by caring less about those we know, or “level up” by caring more about strangers.
 People are often quick to assume that, by utilitarian lights, we care too much about those we know.
 But why think that?
 We are far more aware of those we know.
 Strangers, by contrast, we tend to simply ignore.
-As a general rule, we should expect to more accurately appreciate the value of those things that we closely attend to than those that we largely ignore.
+As a general rule, we should expect to more accurately appreciate the value of those we closely attend to than those we largely ignore.
 So we should expect that the amount of care that is truly universally warranted is closer to the amount that we currently give to those we know best.

 So utilitarianism seems well able to vindicate direct concern for individuals.9 But this approach has its limitations.
 Many other common interests (such as sports and hobbies) are most plausibly of only instrumental value.
 And it seems plausible that deliberate attention to this fact could risk alienating the hobbyist, athlete, or sports fan from their favored activity.